Section 2: Responsibilities

 - Although federal regulations allow exemptions for some types of recombinant or synthetic nucleic acid molecules use, the Principal Investigator must submit an application for all projects using recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins so the IBC can verify that they are exempt.

 The Rapid Response Team (RRT), is a subcommittee of the IBC to review and notify or report incidents involving recombinant or synthetic nucleic acid molecules and biohazardous materials agents and toxins related to research and teaching activities at The University, to the appropriate university, college and department leadership and the IBC.
 The RTT is composed of the Biological Safety Office (BSO), IBC Chair, and ORS Director, and may also include a representative from the HealthPoint Occupational Health Program (OHP) (Section 8) if the incident involves an injury or exposure and a medical consultation or treatment.
 Other members may be designated by the IBC Chair as required.
 The charge of the RRT is to:

 - Principal investigator’s Dean or Chair (by the IBC Chair).

 - EHS Director and Associate Vice President of University Operations (by the BSO)

-- IO (by IBC Chair or RSO Director).
+- IO (by IBC Chair or ORS Director).

-- Review the details of each incident within 24 hours, if it involves recombinant or synthetic nucleic acid molecules and/or biohazardous materials or within 4 hours if the incident involves select agents or toxins and determine if the incident is reportable to any agency outside of the University.
+- Review the details of each incident within 24 hours, if it involves recombinant or synthetic nucleic acid molecules and/or biohazardous materials or within four hours if the incident involves select agents or toxins and determine if the incident is reportable to any agency outside of the University.

 - Submit detailed report with recommendations to the IBC at the next convened IBC meeting.